Rolands-Laucis/Pauca/specification.md

 ## Blocks

-A few lists act as blocks instead of regular LISP lists, meaning they are double lists - begging list that acts as a normal list, an ending list that does nothing and a body between them.
+A few lists act as blocks instead of regular LISP lists, meaning they are double lists - starting list, that acts as a normal list, and an ending list, that does nothing and a body between them.

 I.e. ``[p] ... [/p]`` ; ``[if [> 1 2]] ... [/if]``. blocks end with an empty list of the same name, but with a preceding slash.
 The body of a block can be literal text, lists and other blocks.

 # Pattern lists

 Pattern block lists (their functions) have a different meaning than the lists allowed in the target block.
 But they are internally parsed the same.
 Still you shouldnt use functions where they are not intended.
-These are the lists you can use in the pattern block.
+These are the lists you can use in the pattern block:

 ### String literals